 - sentence fragments

-There are two main parts of Minor sentence:
+There are two main parts of a Minor sentence:

 Single words sentences